-- 1. The CEO Discretionary Fund is structured as a restricted account in the fiscal year awarded.
-The budget is established at \$50,000 per year. - 2.
-The CEO Discretionary Fund cannot operate with a deficit balance. - 3.
+- The CEO Discretionary Fund is structured as a restricted account in the fiscal year awarded.
+The fiscal year limit is established in the Board of Directors ("Board") approved annual budget. - 2.
+The CEO Discretionary Fund cannot operate with a deficit balance without Board approval. - 3.
+Expenses greater than \$2,500.00 shall require notification to and approval by the Board President prior to incurring the expense. - 4.
 Legitimate Business Purpose The CEO must ensure expenses charged to Discretionary Fund are for legitimate business purposes as defined under IRS regulations and District policies.
 Examples of eligible expenditures are: - 1.
-Travel to meetings of professional associations or for research activities - 2.
+Travel to meetings of professional associations or for research activities (subject to approval per Policy #OP-14) - 2.
 Temporary positions (consultants) - 3.
 Subscriptions to professional periodicals, memberships in professional organizations, reference books - 4.
 Sponsorship of events, conferences, and donations to local organizations - 5.
-Business-related meals and beverages, or hosted professional functions - Expenses Not Eligible Personal expenses of any kind are not eligible for use of discretionary Fund.
+Business-related meals and beverages, or hosted professional functions - 5.
+Expenses Not Eligible Personal expenses of any kind are not eligible for use of discretionary Fund.
 Examples of items not allowable include: - 1.
 Home office costs such as furniture and equipment, maintenance expenses, and supplies - 2.
 Political contributions under any circumstances - 3.
-Postage for personal correspondence - 4.
-Office phone sets, or ordinary line charges - 5.
+Postage for personal correspondence

+- 4. Office phone sets, or ordinary line charges - 5.
 Memberships in social clubs or airline travel clubs - 6.
-Donations to organizations currently supported by District/Foundation grants are capped at \$5,000.
+Donations to organizations currently supported by District/Foundation grants are capped at \$5,000